Hayate: Please hold on. "Score all the heroines at once"? Am I a rapist?

 - The concept of the OT3 (or OT4, OT5, etc.) in fanfiction is much like an OTP, but with three or more characters together rather than two.
 It's quite handy for reconciling opposing ships.

 - Played with Shinji And Warhammer 40 K in-universe.
-Shinji's fan clubs are adverse to the idea ("The four points star was not a valid option, dammit."), the Farseer in his head wants this and Rei is practically shoving the idea down his throat.
+Shinji's fan clubs are averse to the idea ("The four points star was not a valid option, dammit."), the Farseer in his head wants this and Rei is practically shoving the idea down his throat.

 - Thousand Shinji: Subverted.
 For most of the story Shinji clearly considers Asuka his girlfriend, Rei his surrogate sister and Misato her surrogate mother.
 However, Rei's crush on Shinji (and her willingness to talk Asuka into a threesome) and Misato's proclivity to tease him complicate matters.
 Shinji did not plan getting married to anyone other than Asuka, but when the four of them ascend to godhood, Shinji takes the three of them as his wives out of a desire to make them happy.

-- The Total Drama Island fanfic Total Drama Luxury Tour is a Egregious example.
+- The Total Drama fanfic Total Drama Luxury Tour is a Egregious example.
 It's a continuation of the third season, centered on Cody.
 It had many and many moments of Ship Tease with the other female contestants, and the author even created a poll about which contestant you'd like to see Cody with.
 Then in the end he gets all five girls anyways: Gwen, Bridgette, Heather, Sierra, and Courtney.
 And Blaineley also likes him.
 Even more, the author planned doing the same thing with Noah or Ezekiel as a sequel, although problems with the harem settup in Cody, the author not wanting to break up two of the (three) Beta Couples, and what the remaining girls are like mostly prevent it.

 - The 1926 comedy Hands Up! features Raymond Griffith falling in love with both daughters of a Nevada gold miner.
 Each sister offers to step aside for the other.
 Griffith is puzzling about how to resolve the Love Triangle when a stagecoach arrives.
 A bearded man exits the stagecoach and introduces the sisters to his wife, who exits the stagecoach behind him.
 Then a second wife emerges, then a third.
 Five wives come out of the coach before the man is revealed to be Brigham Young.
 The film ends with Griffith leaving with both sisters in the stagecoach, which has a sign on the back reading "To Salt Lake City".